-I am pleased to announce that the very first issue of НЕУРОХИРУРГИЈА - The Serbian Journal of...
+I am pleased to announce that the third issue of НЕУРОХИРУРГИЈА - The Serbian Journal of...

 Preparing for submission

 Submitted manuscripts should follow the recommendations stated in the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.

 Please refer to the information provided below as well as the submission preparation checklist to be sure that you have conformed to the requirements before beginning the submission process.
 Incomplete submissions will not be considered.

 Neurohirurgija - The Serbian Journal of Neurosurgery does not charge authors any publishin or article processing fee for submitting and publishing their manuscripts.

 Please follow the respective guidelines for different study designs:

 - For fields/clinical trials, please follow the CONSORT guidelines

 - For observational studies, please follow the STROBE guidelines

 - For systematic reviews and meta-analysis, please follow the PRISMA guidelines